 Casa de la Marquesa is a stunning pink-orange Latin-American style colonial era hotel was the perfect base for exploring Querétaro.
 The hotel staff picked us up from the Querétaro airport and brought us to the hotel, which was about a 45 minute drive.
 Thankfully I spoke Spanish, because the hotel staff did not understand us very well when we spoke English, so if you visit be sure to have a working knowledge of hotel lingo in Spanish, or Google Translate app loaded up with Spanish prior to your arrival.
 The hotel is situated in the center of the city, and is within walking distance of the Querétaro Museum of Art, the city center and town square, as well as a number of delicious restaurants.
 The building was much cooler than the ambient temperature outside, which was a welcome relief after traveling all morning from Mexico City.

 The halls were hand painted by local artists and air-purifying plants were hung throughout the hotel, even though the air was much, much better than it had been in Mexico City, and Mexico City wasn’t even that bad.
 The staff member who showed us to our room was very eager to ensure that we were comfortable and he recommended several things to do and places to eat in the area.
 We immediately felt at home, and loved our stay here.
 Casa de la Marquesa is by far the most beautiful hotel in the area, and it’s very inexpensive, compared to comparable high-end hotels in the United States.

 Argentila -Argentinian Food

 Las Locas Malteadas de Carranza -Giant, Ornate Milkshakes

 El Acueducto de Querétaro (Aquaducts)

-El Centro Historico (Historic City Center – UNESCO Site)
+El Centro Historico (Historic City Center – a UNESCO World Heritage Site)